PetterTech/blog/content/posts/2017-06-15-powershell-and-the-hpe-3par-rest-api.md

 The example above will export 3parDatastore01 to esx01 with a lun id of 255.

 Lastly, I would like to provide you with an example on how we create our boot luns.
-This is an extract of a powershell function I wrote, in the original function there&#8217;s a lot more automation, error handling and logging but I removed it here for the sake of readability.
+This is an extract of a powershell function I wrote, in the original function there's a lot more automation, error handling and logging but I removed it here for the sake of readability.

  ```
 $3PARHostname = "3Par01"